Beliavsky/Fortran-code-on-GitHub/README.md

 [w2dynamics](https://github.com/w2dynamics/w2dynamics): continuous-time hybridization-expansion Monte Carlo code for calculating n-particle Green's functions of the Anderson impurity model and within dynamical mean-field theory, by Markus Wallerberger et al.

 [X-ray-induced Thermal And Nonthermal Transitions (XTANT-3)](https://github.com/N-Medvedev/XTANT-3): An associated paper is [Electron-phonon coupling in metals at high electronic temperatures](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.102.064302), by N. Medvedev and I. Milov, Phys.
 Rev. B. (2020)

+[Zoa Optical Analysis](https://github.com/jnez137/zoa): cross-platform optical design and analysis tool, by jnez13.
+It is built on [KDP-2](http://www.ecalculations.com/)  with the primary change being to migrate the UI from using a commercial GUI toolset to gtk4 via the gtk-fortran language binding, so that it can be built and run using open source software.

 ## Quantum Chemistry and Electronic Structure
 [abinit](https://github.com/abinit/abinit): atomic-scale simulation software suite